Monotone Equilibrium in Matching Markets with Signaling: Introduction

-A pure-strategy perfect Bayesian equilibrium (PBE) of a game with one sender and one receiver is said to be stronger monotone if both player's strategies and the receiver's belief are monotone in the stronger set order.
-We show that if the sender's utility satisfies the monotone-supermodular condition introduced by Liu and Pei (2020), a belief $\mu $ is stronger monotone (i.e., $s^{\prime }\leq s$ $\Rightarrow $ supp $\mu (s^{\prime })\leq _{c}$ supp $\mu (s)$) if and only if it passes Criterion D1 (Cho and Kreps (1987), Cho and Sobel (1990), Banks and Sobel (1987)).
+We show that if the sender's utility satisfies the monotone-supermodular condition in Liu and Pei (2020), a belief $\mu $ is stronger monotone (i.e., $s^{\prime }\leq s$ $\Rightarrow $ supp $\mu (s^{\prime })\leq _{c}$ supp $ \mu (s)$) if and only if it passes Criterion D1 (Cho and Kreps (1987), Cho and Sobel (1990), Banks and Sobel (1987)).
+That is, the stronger monotonicity of a belief is the full implication of Criterion D1.

-Furthermore, suppose that the sender's utility satisfies the monotone-supermodular condition.
-Then, a \emph{pure-strategy} PBE is stronger monotone if and only if the belief passes Criterion D1.
-Our results for a stronger monotone equilibrium hold whether types, actions, and reactions are finite or not.
-This makes our results particularly useful since the most studies on signaling with continuous types, actions, and reactions focus on a pure-strategy equilibrium and its existence (e.g., Ramey (1996)).

 It is worth mentioning Cho and Sobel monotonicity of beliefs\footnote{ Suppose that an action $s$ is chosen by some sender type $z$ on the equilibrium path.
 Cho and Sobel monotonicity means that a receiver should believe that $s^{\prime }>s$ is not chosen by a lower sender type than $z$.} (Cho and Sobel (1990)).
 It is only a partial implication of Criterion D1 but is instrumental for selecting a separating equilibrium as a unique D1 equilibrium when the set of feasible reactions is not bounded.
 However, if it is bounded, we may not have a separating equilibrium.
 In this case, we need to derive a unique stronger monotone equilibrium (D1 equilibrium) using the stronger monotonicity of beliefs, which is the full implication of Criterion D1.
 The stronger monotonicity of beliefs implies that the support of a belief on the sender's type conditional on any off-path action $ s^{\prime }$ is a singleton $\{z^{\prime }\}$ and that no sender types have an incentive to deviate to $s^{\prime }$ if and only if sender type $ z^{\prime }$ has no incentive.
 This property is crucial in deriving a stronger monotone equilibrium with a bounded set of feasible reactions.